-As shown by \citet{yuan15}, the metallicity-dependent stellar locus, noted ZSL, is not just a shift from the reference, and the simple modelling described above must be refined.
-Instead of performing an analytic fit to the data, we mapped the mean $(u_{\rm ISL}-r)_0$ colour as a function of [Fe/H] and $(g-i)_0$.
-The mapping was done with a two-dimensional histogram.
+As shown by \citet{yuan15}, the metallicity-dependent stellar locus, noted ZSL, is not just a shift from the reference, and the simple modeling described above must be refined.
+Hence, we estimated the mean $(u_{\rm ISL}-r)_0$ color as a function of [Fe/H] and $(g-i)_0$ with a two-dimensional histogram.
 The used ranges were $(g-i)_0 \in [0.2,1.5]$ and ${\rm [Fe/H]} \in [-2.1,0.53]$, with 150 bins in each dimension.
-The effective bin width was $0.009$ mag in colour and $0.017$ dex in metallicity.
 The ZSL and its difference with respect to the reference locus ZLS$_{\rm o}$ are shown in Fig.~\ref{fig:zsl_2d}, highlighting the shift and the change in curvature of the stellar locus with metallicity.
 We compare the J-PLUS ZSL with the results from \citet{yuan15} in Sect.~\ref{sec:ZMW}.